 She – Few months into our actual wedding, I found emails to her on his laptop, same lines.
 Although this time, it was little more graphic, was her health ok, was her husband treating her right, was she getting her medicines on time, was she getting her periods on time, him asking her not to communicate on social media with him where everyone could see and that it should be enough for both of them that they remembered each other, etc. etc. This time he told me he was worried about me because my mom had thyroid (and so possibly I could have in future too) and so he kept in touch with her because she also had thyroid and he wanted to know how she managed her health.
 Again, you see this is crap, right?
 Well, I was an idiot.
 My gut continued to smell something, but I believed.

 TMF – So, you are a habitual sneaky person?
 Women always demand that the husbands sneaking into their mobile are invading their privacy, what about this behaviour?
-Regarding, you being idiot, I can’t comment.
+Regarding, your being idiot, I can’t comment.
 Your mother needed to think about it when you were a child.
-Because one health drink ad for children says, “90% brain development in humans before 5-years’ of age”.
+Because one ad for a children’s health drink says, “90% brain development in humans before 5-years’ of age”.
 Maybe she didn’t raise you properly and your in-laws are right.
 Now it’s too late, though you can try yoga and meditation early morning to improve your brainpower.

 She – I think eventually he did stop talking to her because I have never found anything after that.
 But hey, what’s stopping from emailing and then deleting them, right?
 She is in a different country, so maybe he stopped.
 At least I think he did.

 TMF – This confirms you are an unnecessarily suspicious person.
 Even when you thought he stopped talking, you still want to sustain your suspicion.
-Very harmful to all relationships.
+Very harmful to any relationship.

 She – All along this drama, there is the family drama going on – his parents’ constant complains that I don’t know how to cook, how to manage a house, I am not fit to be called a woman, my parents have not taught me well, my parents are not good people, my mom is from a different religion so that makes my dad stupid to marry her and my family not good enough, my dad is egoistic, I am too ‘sophisticated’ and not grounded, I was too outgoing, I was a party girl and not a homely girl, etc. etc. etc. They didn’t like if I spoke to my parents once a week, if my parents visited us or if I wanted to visit my parents.
 They still don’t keep in touch with my parents, only time the two set of parents talk is on mutual birthdays/anniversaries or when my parents call them.

 TMF – So, you didn’t know household work?
-Well, if you ever thought that was your right to choose your life, you could have simply clarified that to them before marriage.
+Well, if you ever thought that was your ‘right’ in your life, you could have simply clarified that to them before marriage.
 Many women do.
 Regarding other allegations, I can’t comment from a distance without knowing the other side version.

 She – I have been called lose character for having male friends, I have been called ‘asanskari‘ for not knowing how to cook certain dishes, my mum has been called things because ‘she didn’t teach me to cook faster, etc’.
 I can’t go into it much without losing my damn mind, but it went on and on and on and on.